analogdevicesinc/aditof_sdk/README.md

 * To use TOF SDK and Examples directly on DragonBoard™ 410c, follow below installation steps.\
 [*Dragonboard-410c - Host*](./doc/dragonboard_host_build.md)
 * When installation steps specified above are completed, follow below steps to setup the demo in Standalone mode:
-* On DragonBoard™ 410c, go to directory "tof_sdk\build\examples\aditof-demo\" and execute below steps:
+* On DragonBoard™ 410c, go to directory "aditof_sdk\build\examples\aditof-demo\" and execute below steps:
 ```
 sudo ./config_pipe.sh
 sudo ./aditof-demo